wolfSSL/wolfTPM/docs/FWTPM.md

-Enabled with `--enable-pqc` (alias `--enable-v185`) at configure time, or auto-detected when `--enable-fwtpm` is built against a wolfCrypt that has both Dilithium and ML-KEM available.
+Enabled with `--enable-pqc` (alias `--enable-v185`) at configure time, or auto-detected when `--enable-fwtpm` is built against a wolfCrypt that has both ML-DSA and ML-KEM available.
 Both flags set the internal `WOLFTPM_V185` macro that gates the implementation.
 Pass `--disable-pqc` to opt out when auto-detect would otherwise enable it.
 Implements the post-quantum additions from TCG TPM 2.0 Library Specification v1.85 using